MikhailMarczal/MikhailMarczal/README.md

 # Introduction

 Hello, I'm <strong>Mikhail Wöhl Marczal</strong>.
-I am a junior Front-End developer, actually working with React and Next.JS.
+I am a Front-End developer, actually working with React, Next.JS and React Native.

 As a front-end developer, i already have knowledge about fetching API (axios, tanstack-query, graphql), typescript, design patterns, UI and UX, and some more.